When it comes to embedding the thread in the paper, what challenges do you face today?

-Morgenstern: Yes, because the larger the water-impermeable surface – and that's what a foil is – the more difficult drainage becomes.
-Very simply explained, we apply fibers in high dilution to a mesh and then dewater until the initial sheet formation.
-And during this sheet formation process, we then introduce a relatively wide, thick „disturbing factor“ in the form of a plastic film.
+Morgenstern: Yes, because the larger the water-impermeable surface – and that is what a foil is – the more difficult drainage becomes.
+In simple terms, we apply fibers at high dilution to a mesh and dewater until the initial sheet forms.
+During this sensitive phase, we introduce a relatively wide, thick “disruptive element” in the form of a plastic film.

 Stephan Morgenstern, Head of Paper Production